 Inspections, Consultations, Assessments, these are all words that mean the same sort of thing in the foundation repair world.
 A foundation *insert favorite term here* involves looking at the outside and inside of the home, and making a plan for fixing it.
 Most companies will also provide you with a drawing or sketch that details plans for repair on the home as well as a quoted price.

-These are all common questions when dealing with a foundation repair inspection.
-Inspections are similar in many ways, though.
-All are important and serve a crucial role in completing the repair on the house.
+What will an inspection cost?
+How does an inspection work?
+When can I get one and who should I trust?
+These are all common questions when dealing with the prospect of a foundation repair inspection.
+Inspections from different companies are similar in many ways and all serve as a crucial first step in completing the needed repair on your home.

 What is a foundation inspection?

-A foundation inspection is the most important part of the pre-repair process and is critical in identifying and addressing the concerns of the homeowner and ensuring that any problems found have a clear and detailed plan to fix them.
+A foundation inspection is the most important part of the pre-repair process and is critical in identifying and addressing the concerns of the homeowner and ensuring that any problems found have a clear and detailed plan to handle them.

 Cost of Foundation Repair Inspection